cancms/Yangcy0126.github.io/content/home/conferenceReports.md

 International Symposium on Financial Systems Engineering and Risk Management (21st in Beijing 2024)

+Forum on Big Data Research and Practice (10th in Guangzhou 2024)

 China Finance Annual Conference (21st in Guangzhou 2024; 20th in Beijing 2023)

 Annual Academic Conference of the China Information Economics Association (36th in Beijing, 2024)